There will be one in-person, timed exam in CSE 121 this quarter. The exam will be on the following date

 - If you are sick, you should not attend the exam.
-You will need to contact Elba before the exam begins to arrange an accommodation for a make-up exam due to sickness.
-You do not need to provide medical documentation or proof of a negative test.
+You will need to contact Miya before the exam begins to arrange an accommodation for a make-up exam due to sickness.
+You do not need to provide medical documentation or proof of a positive test.
 If you’re sick, you need to stay home.

 The following policies concern the expectations and requirements of the answers you write on the exam.

 - The exam will be conducted on paper.
 All answers must be written legibly and in the provided booklet.
 If an answer cannot easily be read or found, it will not receive credit.